shalinpatel610/SpamDetector/readme.txt

     - Testing the model
         - run "model_testing.py"
-        - result.txt will be generated in the same folder
+        - result.txt will be generated in the same folder and model evaluation will be print in console